rsksmart/RSKIPs/IPs/RSKIP417.md

 ## Abstract

 When a Bridge method with no return value is called from a smart contract it causes the node to throw a null pointer exception and the transaction to be reverted.
-This RSKIP proposes a change so that the transaction does not get reverted and no exception is thrown.
+This RSKIP proposes a change so that no exception is thrown and the transaction is not reverted.

 ## Motivation